koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 - The main objective with all the planning work is to get the left and right hands to know what the other is doing which should give some situational awareness during outages.

 ## Chapter 9
-Another SEV 1 Outage occurs when Bill is in a meeting with Dick which makes Bill leave the meeting.
-Brent fixes the outage without informing anyone, which Bill does not like.
+Another SEV 1 Outage occurs and Brent fixes the outage without informing anyone, which Bill does not like.

 > We need to get everyone used to solving problems in a methodical way.

 Phoenix deployment is now only three days away and things are not looking good.
-Bill finds himself in a CAB meeting where people are contributing much more with the new methodology and changes are being approved and planning is made.
+Bill finds himself in a CAB meeting where people are contributing much more with the new procedure and changes are being approved and planning is made.

-This time however, they realise, a lot of changes are planned for Friday, which is also the deployment day for the Phoenix.
-People start changing ideas and after a while, the distribution of the cards on the change board is much more even.
+They realise, too many changes are planned for Friday, which is also the deployment day for the Phoenix.
+People start exchanging ideas and after a while, the distribution of the cards on the change board is much more even.

 Looking at the board, Bill realises the other 2 categories of work Erik had mentioned.